San rock art: Depictions of colonization

-Later San rock art began to illustrate contact with European settlers.
-A famous example is of a sailing ship, known as the Porterville Galleon (found 150 kilometres inland in the Skurweberg Mountains near the town of Porterville).
+Several instances of rock art have been found that resemble wagons and colonists, illustrating contact with European settlers.
+Dowson notes that, "The people who brought in the wagons and so forth thus became, whether they realized it or not, part of the social production of southern African rock art"; they added a new dimension.
+A famous example is of a sailing ship, known as the Porterville Galleon (found 150 kilometers inland in the Skurweberg Mountains near the town of Porterville).
 The picture is thought to represent a Dutch ship and have been created in the mid-17th century.
 Later examples of colonial subject matter include women wearing European-style dresses, men with guns, and wagons and carts made during the 19th century.